T0RNATO/mcdocdoc/mcdoc-syntax.md

     my_value: 1b, // or any other byte value
 }
 ```
+Since you're dispatching to the `minecraft:storage` registry, Spyglass will now autocomplete types inside your
+function files in your datapack that reference the storage at `namespace:name`.
+This is a really great way to
+catch errors before they happen ingame!

+## More Types
 Let's show a more advanced example that introduces some new types:
 ```mcdoc
 use ::java::util::text::Text // Types can be imported from the vanilla mcdoc